Time limit vol.1

 line and professionalism" thing here.
 As I wrote, I'm not a super

-Guess we get unlimited time.
-Maybe we could neither keep concentrating
+Guess if we get unlimited time, we couldn't keep concentration or could

 Today's piece